lowRISC/opentitan/hw/top_earlgrey/ip/sensor_ctrl/doc/_index.md

 ## Wakeup Requests

 In addition to forwarding events to the `alert handler`, incoming events can also be aggregated into a wakeup request to the system.
-The `sensor_ctrl` does not make assumptions about its power domains and thus it is up to the integrating system to decide which power modes allow alert event wakeups.
+The `sensor control` does not make assumptions about its power domains and thus it is up to the integrating system to decide which power modes allow alert event wakeups.

-As an example, if the `sensor_ctrl` is not placed in an always on domain, then it cannot send alert based wakeups if the system is in a deep low power state.
+As an example, if the `sensor control` is not placed in an always on domain, then it cannot send alert based wakeups if the system is in a deep low power state.
 It will only be able to send wakeups when the system is powered and the `clk_aon_i` input is available.

 ## Hardware Interfaces